Your options for legal or financial advice on divorce or dissolution

 If you’re divorcing in England or Wales, you now have to attend one session to assess whether mediation is suitable for you, before you can apply to the court to resolve any financial or children issues.

 This is called a Mediation Information and Assessment Meeting.
-You may be able to get legal aid to help pay mediation costs, but it’s means-tested.
+You might be able to get legal aid to help pay mediation costs, but it’s means-tested.

 Pros and cons of mediation